Mint-System/Odoo-Apps-Stock-Logistics-Workflow/stock_move_available_locations/tests/TEST_INSTRUCTIONS.rst

+- Open Settings > Inventory > Warehouse > Storage Locations
-- Open Inventory > Configuration > Warehouses and create a new warehouse "TEST"
+- Open Inventory > Configuration > Locations > WH/Bestand and set "Show Picking Location?" to True
-- Open Inventory > Transfers and create and new incoming transfer, choose operation type TEST: Receipts and destination location TEST/Stock
+- Open Inventory > Transfers and create a new incoming transfer
-- On the product line open the Detailed Operations form and choose TEST/Stock
+- On the product line open the Detailed Operations form and choose WH/Bestand
-- Confirm the transfer, open the TEST/Stock warehouse and show Current Stock to see the result of transfer
+- Check if the stock location with "Show Picking Location?" set to True is selectable and others are not